GENI-NSF/geni-tools/README-omni.txt

  * Format: omni.py [-a AM_URL_or_nickname] sliverstatus <slice-name>`
  * Examples:
+  * Run `sliverstatus` on all slivers in slice, myslice, at all aggregates
    * `omni.py sliverstatus myslice`
+  * Run `sliverstatus` on slivers in slice, myslice, at one aggregate
    * `omni.py -a http://localhost:12348 sliverstatus myslice`
+  * Use AM API v1 to run `sliverstatus` on slivers in slice, myslice, at one aggregate
    * `omni.py -a http://localhost:12348 --api-version 1 sliverstatus myslice`
+  * Run `sliverstatus` on slivers in slice, myslice, at one aggregate (specified by a nickname)
    * `omni.py -a myLocalAM sliverstatus myslice`

 This command will get information from each aggregate about the status of the specified slice.
 This can include expiration time,